nwyche9/Java_Data_Algo/README.md

     SelectionSort is a folder with multiple implemenations of insertion sort algorithms for the future.

-    Binary Search is a folder with an implementation of the Binary Search algorithm
+    Binary Search is a folder with an implementation of the Binary Search algorithm.

-    Binary Search Tree is a folder with an implementation of a Binary Search Tree using an array as a backing structure
+    Binary Search Tree is a folder with an implementation of a Binary Search Tree using an array as a backing structure.

-    Heaps is a folder with an implementation of a heap data structure using an array as a backing structure
+    Heaps is a folder with an implementation of a heap data structure using an array as a backing structure.

-    Bucket Sort is a folder with an implementation of the Bucket Sort algorithm
+    Bucket Sort is a folder with an implementation of the Bucket Sort algorithm.

-    Stacks is a folder with an implementation of the Stack data strucutre
+    Stacks is a folder with an implementation of the Stack data strucutre.